- About Us

 GDPR stands for General Data Protection Regulation .
 GDPR replaces the existing protection that was introduced in 1995 and has been created by the European Parliament, the Council of the European Union and the European Commission to strengthen and unify data protection for all residents of the European Union.

-With just one year for organisations to be compliant with the new law that comes into force on 25th May 2018, IT security should be front of mind for businesses of all sizes.
+There is only a short time left for organisations to become compliant with the new law that comes into force on 25th May 2018, IT security should be front of mind for businesses of all sizes.

 Whether you deal directly with the public or have a HR department holding personal information on staff members then this will include you, GDPR widens the definition of personal data and includes information such as an online identifier e.g. an IP address.
 In broad terms, GDPR will apply to any information that can be used to identify an individual.
 Personal data itself includes obvious categories (name, identification number, etc.) but also includes location data, physical and physiological information.
 It includes for the first time characteristics such as genetic, mental, economic or social information and there is particular sensitivity about what it refers to as special categories – racial, ethnic, political, religious, health, biometric and sexual orientation.
 Profiling and personal preferences, which demonstrate a persons conduct and behaviour, are also within the scope of GDPR.
 For example, the fact that an individual liked a particular tweet or Facebook post would constitute personal data.
 In reality, hardly any personal data will not fall under GDPR.
 For some companies, the classification of data already in their possession maybe an initial challenge in terms of separating personal data from other information held.